Japan is known as a hot spot of biodiversity.

 In the mountainous Japan Alps, many animals and plants facing extinction, co-habit with humans in nature.

-If you get to know the creatures that live there, and if you can meet them, it will be in wonderful opportunity to attain a deeper understanding of the workings of natural in The Japanese Alps.
+If you get to know the creatures that live there, and if you can meet them, it will be in wonderful opportunity to attain a deeper understanding of the workings of natural in The Japan Alps.

 The Mountains of the Japan Alps and their creatures